 Earlier, I wrote about the frustration of having to ‘quantify’ our son in a way that getting him medical and therapy services requires:

-A new school means new forms.
-Not just enrollment forms and vaccination records, but more of the forms and quantification that I talked about before.
-And thus more emotional toil.
+A new school means new forms — not just enrollment forms and vaccination records, but more of the forms and quantification that I talked about before — and thus more emotional toil.

 The move means new therapists—getting referrals and doing initial screenings and interviews before we pick a particular provider.
-And once we do make our decisions, we’re in for yet even more forms.
-More paperwork to get referrals to specialists we hope we’ll never need.
+And once we do make our decisions, we’re in for yet even more forms — more paperwork to get referrals to specialists we hope we’ll never need.

 The past few weeks have brought a different demoralizing frustration.
 In our previous state, our son got much of his therapy and medical care through Medicaid.
-While Medicaid is a federal program, it’s administered by the states.
-And so moving to a new state requires learning a new state Medicaid system.
+While Medicaid is a federal program, it’s administered by the states, so moving to a new state requires learning a new state Medicaid system.
 Despite having learned how to pressure school districts to follow state and federal education law that they’d prefer to ignore, I’ve been up against a steep new learning curve.

-Whereas our previous state had one bureaucracy that we had to navigate for health and therapy issues, our new state has three.
-And they’re separate.
+Whereas our previous state had one bureaucracy that we had to navigate for health and therapy issues, our new state has three — and they’re separate.
 I’ve yet to find someone that works in one that understands the other bureaucracies.
 More than once, I’ve had the thought that this is done on purpose to make navigating the system harder, thereby making it easier for the state to avoid providing therapy and medical services to children who need them.

-The point here is that in virtue of her disability, there is a lot more work that she needs to do in order to participate in the conference.
-Disability Jackie Leach Scully refers to this as “the hidden labor of disability.”
+The point here is that by virtue of her disability, there is a lot more work that she needs to do in order to participate in the conference.
+Jackie Leach Scully refers to this as “the hidden labor of disability.”
 In a blog post on the hidden labor of disability, my fellow presenter at the conference, Teresa, writes:

 “I recognize that all academics make choices that determine how our time is used, but my point here is about the system advantage accrued to non-disabled academics.
 These people are advantaged by current systems and structures in academia — this impacts those of us who are disadvantaged because we are measured on their yardstick of time consumption, not ours.”